jvansch1/ycharts-wiki/Home.md

 ### /docs Subdirectories
 * `/data_providers` contains documentation for our data providers
 * `/deployment_notes` is where each new release's must-do tasks are kept
+* `/library_updates` contains some notes for upgrading various core libraries
 * `/partners` contains information about some of our embed partners
 * `/payments` has information regarding braintree setup

+## /media
+This empty directory is where our static assets end up when they are compiled and bundled.

 ## /scripts
-Contains bash scripts which we use for things like database restoration from a dump or updating basic auth on staging.
+Contains a random collection scripts which we use for things like database restoration from a dump or updating basic auth on staging or running chromeheadless

+## /wheelhouse
+This empty directory is where our python packages end up when they are collected as a part of the build process.

 ## /ycharts
 This is our Django project-level files.
 This is where things that don't belong in an app go and includes:

+# XXX
+# XXX
+# XXX

+### /ycharts Subdirectories
+* `/settings` - This is where our Django settings are stored.
+We split our settings into development, staging, and production, because database and other settings differ depending on environments. `active.py` imports the currently active environment.
+It is by default set to development as is changed to production/staging as part of the deploy process.
+* `static/` - is where our static files are put after being versioned and bundled by pipeline before uploading to S3
+* `templates/` - is where we store templates that don't belong to any apps like our base templates or admin template overrides

+### /ycharts files
 * `admin.py` - defines custom admin site which is used to add custom URLs for custom admin views
 * `celery.py` - defines our celery application.
 * `urls.py` - defines the base site url configuration.
 * `wsgi.py` - is used to run the web server!
-* `static/` - is where our static files are put after being versioned and bundled by pipeline before uploading to S3
-* `templates/` - is where we store templates that don't belong to any apps like our base templates or admin template overrides

-### /ycharts/settings
-This is where our Django settings are stored.
-We split our settings into development, staging, and production, because database and other settings differ depending on environments. `active.py` imports the currently active environment.
-It is by default set to development as is changed to production/staging as part of the deploy process.

 Also good to know:
 * `django.py` contains the standard django settings